DeepSequent/.github/profile/README.md

 # DeepSequent

-*computing for critical systems*

-We build XAI for Physical and Life Sciences.
+*XAI for Physical and Life Sciences*